embedded-software-laboratory/novelty-detection-analysis-system/README.md

 ### Acknowledgements

 This research is part of the [medical informatics initiative](https://www.medizininformatik-initiative.de/en/), in particular the [SMITH project](https://www.smith.care/en/) and is supported by the German Federal Ministry of Education and Research, grant numbers: 01ZZ1803K.

+# License
+Code licensed under the GPL License.
+See NDAS/LICENSE.txt file for terms.